Concepts

 A method where validators copy scores from others instead of checking miners' work themselves.

-A system that controls how quickly validators' historical weights (bonds) change.
-It uses dynamic alpha values to reward those who find good miners early and discourage copying behavior.
+A system that dynamically adjusts how quickly bonds between validators and miners change.
+It uses per-miner alpha values based on consensus to reward validators who evaluate independently and make copying less profitable.